Design and Technology

 By the end of the key stage, pupils are expected to know, apply and understand the matters, skills and processes specified in the subject of computing programme of study.

 When asked, pupils can explain how they made their product and how they solved any problems.
-Pupils can evaluate their product against their success criteria.
+Pupils can evaluate their product against their success criteria with age-appropriate vocabulary.

 EVIDENCE IN KNOWLEDGE